austingebauer/fsm-go/README.md

 # go-fsm

-go-fsm is a Golang library that can be used to construct finite-state machines.
+A Golang library that can be used to construct finite-state machines.

 A finite-state machine is an abstract machine that can be in exactly one of a finite number of states at any given time.